 I have always loved wallpapers, even when they weren’t so “de rigueur.”
-Wallpapers have been around for centuries, the Chinese are credited for the trend, gluing rice paper to their walls (B.C.).
+Wallpapers have been around for centuries, China is credited for the trend, gluing rice paper to their walls (B.C.).
 Then sometime in the 1600’s in France the technique of block printing in a continuous pattern was born.
 Now, with advancements in printing and the artistry of talented designers around the world the demand for wallpaper has reached a new design crescendo.

 Centrally located in the heart of Paris, the showroom of new French wallpaper brand called Bien Fait, designed by A+A Cooren, opens today on the street of a narrow cobbled courtyard in the Village Saint Paul.

 Design firm A+A Cooren is a Paris-based French-Japanese design studio founded in 1999 and run by husband and wife team, Aki & Arnaud Cooren.
 With a simple Japanese-Nordic design aesthetic, A+A Cooren seeks to integrate a subtle reference to nature into everyday interiors and objects.